 Current State statutes require State agencies to purchase agricultural products produced in Vermont when available and all other considerations are equal.
 However, members of the Task Force believe that State agencies are not purchasing significant amounts of Vermont processed milk.
 Similarly, schools in Vermont are providing students with milk and other dairy products processed out of state.
 The Task Force recommends the House Committee on Corrections and Institutions, the House Committee on Education, the Senate Committee on Institutions, and the Senate Committee on Education explore whether State agencies and schools are purchasing Vermont milk.
-If they are not, the Task Force recommend exploration of incentives that can be provided to increase State or school purchasing of Vermont milk.
+If they are not, the Task Force recommend exploration of incentives that can be provided to increase State or school purchasing of Vermont milk and other dairy products such as yogurt, cheese, and butter.